nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Whenever you make an API call that returns a JSON Array, it will be enclosed in `[ ]` and the TypeToken code will be *required*.
 With GSON, using a Class to schema the data, a constructor is *not required*.

+### HTTP Interaction

+Create fun and interactive websites, not single-page static sites.
+UI vs UX: User Interface is one thing, User *Experience* design interactive, intuitive user interfaces, especially websites.
+UX Designers study user psychology and design patterns for useability and interactiveness.
+HttpUrlConnection: Class we will use, based on advice from Baeldug.com, but we'll include Try-With-Resources.

+#### Goals for Today

+1. Pick an API - We will use PokeAPI here
+2. Get a URL - Check the documentation to find out the URL(s) then set it in code: Java has a type "URL" e.g. `URL pokeURL = new URL(stringURL);`
+3. Connect to a URL - Typecast to HttpURLConnection type: `HttpURLConnection myConnection = (HttpURLConnection) myURL.openConnection();`
+4. Read contents at the URL (dont forget to manage/handle HTTP Response Codes)
+5. Convert/Instantiate objects based on response - We will use "wrapper classes"

+Wrapper Classes:

+- Follow the naming convention "Wrapper" + jsonObjectName
+- Define the WrapperObj properties and other Wrapper Objects within it

+Two primery methods of getting data from APIs:

+1. REST Method: Get everything from the API
+2. GraphQL Method: Only get the data you specifically want from the API

+#### RESTful Commands

+GET: Query, no payload (data) is sent to the API but response is required.
+PUT, PATCH, and DELTE: Action methods that require data to be sent TO the API.

+### Advice Going Forward

+Use '_inputName' to name your method input parameters.
+Use '_recursiveFunc' to name your recursive functions.
+Utilize HTTP Status Codes in your REST calls so they are more easily testable.

 ## Footer